Transfer Credit and Policies

 - Complete all upper-division units in your major and minor.

-- Complete WRIT 340, General Education categories IV and VI, and any General Education courses not taken before entering USC.
+- Complete WRIT 340, a minimum of two Core Literacy General Education courses and any General Education courses not taken before entering USC.

 - Take all your fall- and spring-semester courses for subject or unit credit at USC.
 Courses for subject or unit credit may be taken at other institutions only during summer sessions.